Plan to arrive at Mindcamp between 3pm and 4:30pm Monday.

 - Kensington Market, very funk-tastic neighbourhood with excellent graffiti, interesting shops, lots o’ surprises

-- Ripley’s Aquarium, super touristy but supposed to be really great
+- Ripley’s Aquarium, super touristy but really fun

 What should I see in Ontario before/after Mindcamp?